Chonyoomin/Chonyoomin/README.md

 Most of these projects come from tasks, workflows, or problems I personally want to make easier, faster, or more organized.

 I use AI-assisted development to turn these ideas into working prototypes, with a focus on:
-- building tools I would actually use
+- Building tools I would actually use
-- reducing repetitive or inefficient tasks
+- Reducing repetitive or inefficient tasks
-- improving personal workflows
+- Improving personal workflows
-- testing practical AI use cases
+- Testing practical AI use cases
-- turning small problems into functional software
+- Turning small problems into functional software

 _Updated: May 24, 2026_